maelink-communications/server/CLIENTS.md

 > [!NOTE]
 > ❌ means that the client is not supported on the latest version of the server, or at least has some pretty bad bugs that break the client.<br>
 > ⚠️ means that the client is supported on the latest server version or is partially supported with minor bugs, and/or supports *basic* functions, but possibly not more advanced ones like Bubbles or profile editing.<br>
-> ✅ means that the client is fully supported, and supports at least a very substantial part of the protocol.
+> ✅ means that the client is (almost) fully supported, and supports at least a very substantial part of the protocol.

 | name                   | capabilities                 | supported?  | latest server version supported:         | github / url            |
 | ---------------------- | ---------------------------- | ----------- | ---------------------------------------- | ----------------------- |